 Lake Edward and Lake George

-The two lakes are typically located in the rift valley escarpment in south western Uganda and are connected by the Kazinga Channel.
-Lake Edward shared by Uganda and DR Congo with parts of the 2325sq km lake in Queen Elizabeth National Park.
+The two lakes are typically located in the rift valley escarpment in south western Uganda and are connected by the Kazinga Channel

 Fishing is an important economic activity for the communities living near the two lakes.
-Kazinga Channel is known for the traditional sunset baot cruises for wildlfie safaris at Queen Elizabeth
+Kazinga Channel is known for the traditional sunset boat cruises for wildlife safaris at Queen Elizabeth

-This lake lies in a designated ramsar site 20km from Kampala in the south central district of Masaka. it was once part of the greater Lake Victoria until silting of lake Victoria built sand dunes that separated the two lakes.
+This lake lies in a designated site 20 km from Kampala in the south central district of Masaka. it was once part of the greater Lake Victoria until silting of lake Victoria built sand dunes that separated the two lakes.

 It is good place for birding safaris in Uganda and some of the regular sights at the lake are kingfishers, Crested Crane, Ross’ Turaco and the broad billed roller among others.
 Some of the animals that live near the lakes include vervet monkeys, duikers, monitor lizards and squirrels among others.